mserobabina/plotly-challenge/README.md

 # Belly Button Biodiversity

 ### Background
 Building an interactive dashboard to explore the Belly Button Biodiversity DataSet.
-Information on the project can be found [here](http://robdunnlab.com/projects/belly-button-biodiversity/)
+Information on the original project can be found [here](http://robdunnlab.com/projects/belly-button-biodiversity/)

 ### Plotly.js
 - Creating a PIE chart that uses data from the samples route (/samples/<sample>) to display the top 10 samples.